 JD Day Program

-The world widens your second and third year, and you will become more future-focused.
-Classes are offered from 8 am to 10 pm, allowing students tremendous flexibility in arranging the "perfect" schedule.
-When students are not in class, they have the opportunity to participate in a variety of exciting extracurricular activities sponsored by student groups and administrative departments at Loyola.
+Loyola's JD Day Program is a full-time, three-year program.
+Classes are offered from 8 a.m. to 10 p.m., allowing students flexibility.
+Students can participate in a variety of exciting extracurricular activities sponsored by student groups and administrative departments at Loyola.

 Breadth and Depth

-The Loyola curriculum offers you breadth of class choice and depth of concentration in your area of legal interest.
-Required classes cover the foundations of law, exposing you to different types of law and providing you a foundation for you to pass the bar.
-With 325 elective courses - from Bioethics to Immigrant Rights - to choose from, you can explore your areas of legal interest, starting in your first year.
+The Loyola curriculum offers a breadth of class choice and depth of concentration in several areas of legal interest.
+Required classes cover the foundations of law, exposing students to different types of law and providing a foundation to pass the bar.
+With 325 elective courses - from Bioethics to Immigrant Advocacy - to choose from, students can explore areas of legal interest, starting their first year.

 The Loyola curriculum is organized around Concentration programs for several major practice fields.
 These "law majors" allow students to pursue focused study in a chosen field - both intellectual study and practical learning - including one semester of simulation or live-client experience.
-The Concentration programs equip you with a comprehensive understanding of a practice area.
-They also give you the specialization and training you need to work dynamically on the job in your chosen field.
-Since employers look to hire new associates who are more practice-ready, our Concentrations groom you for today's job market.
+The Concentration programs equip students with a comprehensive understanding of a practice area.
+Students will receive training needed to work dynamically in their chosen field.
+Since employers look to hire new associates who are more practice-ready, Loyola's Concentration programs groom students for today's job market.

-For a less structured approach to study in other areas of the law, Loyola has developed Integrated Courses of Study to provide students with guidance in course selection, and practical experiences available to prepare them for practice in areas such as healthcare law, law and the political process, family law, and others.
+For a less structured approach to study in other areas of the law, Loyola has developed Integrated Courses of Study to provide students with guidance in course selection, and practical experiences available to prepare them in areas such as health care law, law and the political process, family law, and others.